evermeer/AttributedTextView/Readme.md

 [![eMail](https://img.shields.io/badge/email-edwin@evict.nl-blue.svg?style=flat)](mailto:edwin@evict.nl?SUBJECT=About%20EVReflection)

-Easiest way to create an attributed UITextView with support for multiple links.
+Easiest way to create an attributed UITextView (with support for multiple links and html).

 See the demo app and the playground for detailed information how to use AttributedTextView